 But just in case, if you do fancy grappling with a live lobster, I’ll give you a quick step by step guide to cooking and preparing one.
 If you’ve got a cooked one as mentioned above, go straight to step 2 in the instructions.

-Handy Hints on Cooking The Singapore Chilli Lobster
+Cooking The Singapore Chilli Lobster

 Raw lobsters are usually dark with various specks of colour.
 Once cooked, the shells turn a deep red.
 When buying a live lobster, make sure that its claws are bound together, for obvious reasons.

 You should kill the lobster just before cooking it.
 It’s generally agreed that the most humane way to do this is:

 - Place the lobster in the freezer for about 2 hours to render it unconscious.